 What You Should Do – If the area where the tooth has been knocked out is bleeding, apply a cold compress with an ice pack.
-You can also place a small gauze piece to fill up space until you see your Glendale dentist.
-Keep the broken tooth safely and don’t delay going to the dental office.
+You can also place a small gauze piece to fill up the space until you see your Glendale dentist.
+Keep the broken tooth safe and don’t delay going to the dental office.
 It needs to be taken care of at the earliest.

 What You Should Do – Sit upright.
 If you need to lie down, lie flat on your back.
 Keep your head lifted up.
 Try using a cold compress to stop bleeding until you can see a dentist.
 Dr. Sahakyan will be able to guide you on the possible cause of bleeding.
 In the case of Gingivitis, the procedure for treatment needs to be performed without delay to avoid loss of teeth.

 4. Gum abscess – If you see a pimple-like formation on the gum that’s yellow, red, or colorless, your tooth or gum could be infected.
 You might need a root canal or tooth extraction.

 What You Should Do – Try not to squish the abscess as you would a pimple.
 You can brush and floss the area as usual though.
 Fix an appointment with an Emergency Dentist in Glendale at the earliest.

 5. Injury During Dental Procedure – It could be unusual but possible.
 Sometimes even a slight injury caused by a mistake inside the mouth may result in infection.
 Therefore, look for signs or symptoms that feel even slightly unusual.
 If there’s excessive pain or swelling that persists for even days after the procedure, you’d know.